Freiling87/CCU/CCU/README.md

 |Arrow Keys *		|					|Object<br>NPC		|Set Chunk direction<br><br>Press again to clear<br><br>Works in Draw or Select mode

 # Campaign Editor Utilities *

+No ideas for this one, yet.
+Taking requests.